 Around 2012, computer scientist-turned-biophysicist Alex Zhavoronkov started to notice that artificial intelligence was getting increasingly good at image, voice, and text recognition.

 He knew that all three tasks shared a critical commonality.
-In each, massive datasets were available, making it easy to train up an AI.
+In each, massive datasets were available, making it easy to train up an AI assistant.